SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 ------

 **Table 1: Summary of clinical metadata of cohort at baseline**

+**Table 2: Summary of subjects in each treatment group by endpoint and outcome**

 **Supplemental Table 1: Diversity differences based on clinical metadata of cohort at baseline**